Bio and Media Info

 - THE RACE, a play about a job interview gone awry was produced in early 2021 by The Wilbury Group Theater.

-- He has recently released the live audiobook Summer 2020 ("A lot of fun!" –Providence Journal).
+- During the Covid year, Mark has recently released the live audiobook Summer 2020.
+This was the storytelling concert that the world-lockdown prevented from happening live. ("A lot of fun!" –Providence Journal).

 - Loki Ragnarok was nominated and was a finalist for the 2019 Audie Audiobook Award for Best Original Work